Firoz-Thapa/iot-pipeline/readme.md

    - For larger scale deployments, additional cameras can be installed in various gym zones (e.g., entrance, aerobic zone, functional area).

 2. *Configure the Edge Device*:
-   - Use an *NVIDIA Jetson Nano* or *Raspberry Pi* to connect the camera and handle edge processing.
+   - Use an or *Raspberry Pi* to connect the camera and handle edge processing.
    - Set up the device to process the video input locally, reducing latency and dependency on the cloud.

 ---